Tamas-Gavlider/choose-smart/README.md

 ### Typography

-Google Fonts was used to import the chosen fonts for use in the site.<br>
+Google Fonts was used to import the chosen fonts for use in the site.
-I chose the Lexend font because the game heavily emphasizes reading text.
-This font was specifically designed with dyslexia in mind, featuring wider letter spacing and consistent letter shapes to enhance readability.
+I chose the Old Standard TT font.
+This font reproduces a specific type of Modern (classicist) style of serif typefaces, very commonly used in various editions of the late 19th and early 20th century, but almost completely abandoned later.
+The reason I chose this font is that it can be considered a good choice for typesetting scientific papers, especially on social and humanitarian sciences, as its specific features are closely associated in people's eyes with old books they learned on.

 ### Features